The Worst Witch: A Bad Spell for the Worst Witch

 Mildred Hubble returns to Miss Cackle's Academy for Witches for her second year, determined to lose her embarrassing reputation as "the worst witch in the school".
 After Maud Spellbody and Enid Nightshade arrive, the three bump into two first-years (one of whom reminds Mildred very strongly of someone, the other with ginger frizzy hair in bunches).
 The one who seems familiar bursts into tears and clings onto Mildred when she hears that many of the teachers (including Miss Hardbroom) are quite strict.
 Mildred also accidentally slips a made-up story about Miss Hardbroom turning a student into a frog when she was just two seconds late for a lesson.
 To the girls' horror, they also learn that they have Miss Hardbroom for another year.

 The next morning, a fire bell rings.
-Mildred scrambles into her clothes but notices outside her window Miss Hardbroom standing in the playground surrounded by hazy purple smoke.
-Thinking she is in a state of shock, Mildred tries to douse her in freezing cold water but the bucket slips off her broomstick and lands with a clang on Miss Hardbroom's head.
+Mildred scrambles into her clothes, notices from her window that Miss Hardbroom standing in the playground surrounded by hazy purple smoke.
+Thinking she is in a state of shock, Mildred tries to douse her in freezing cold water, but the bucket slips off her broomstick and lands with a clang on Miss Hardbroom's head.
 After witnessing the incident, Ethel Hallow confronts Mildred at lunchtime, saying that the girl she told the frog story to was her younger sister, Sybil.
-After much provocation, Mildred loses her temper and insults Ethel's family ("All you Hallows are weeds, weeds, weeds!").
+After much provocation, Mildred loses her temper and insults Ethel's family —"All you Hallows are weeds, weeds, weeds!"

 After an unfortunate flying lesson, where Tabby makes another terrified attempt to avoid sitting on the end of the broomstick, Miss Hardbroom sends Mildred to her room to calm down.
 When sitting in her bed, however, Mildred accidentally falls asleep and does not hear Ethel creeping into her room.

 Mildred is awoken by her bedroom door shutting, only to find that everything looks giant-sized, even Tabby.
 Peeking in the mirror, she finds that somebody has turned her into a frog.
 When jumping onto her bed, the frog-Mildred notices a tatty handful of weeds on her pillow, no doubt left by Ethel as a reference to her family's insult and why she turned her into the frog.

 Panicking, Mildred squeezes under the gap under her bedroom door and hops off to a potions lesson, where everyone has noticed her disappearance.
 Miss Hardbroom, however, discovers her and puts her in a jar.
 During the lesson, Mildred manages to escape from the jar and hops over to Ethel's desk, where she drinks an invisibility potion.
 Taking advantage of her invisibility, the frog-Mildred hops out of the academy and lands in the lily pond on the castle grounds.